 It’s been a while, but our ‘Meet the Team’ series is back!
 In this session, we’re catching up with our graduate developer, Mandy Yip, who recently joined the team.
 It’s a pleasure to be chatting with you, Mandy!
-Tell us a little bit about yourself?
+Tell us a little bit about yourself.

 I graduated from university not too long ago, and I must say that university has really shaped my personality.
 I began university studying computing and switched over to software engineering in my second year.
 This change suited me a lot more – and I graduated from software engineering in 2019!
-I was born and raised in Edinburgh, but I have an awful sense of directions.
+I was born and raised in Edinburgh, but I have an awful sense of direction.
 On the other hand, I love visiting Hong Kong, and I can definitely say I know that place better than Edinburgh!
 I also love gaming and love memes!

 Having been with us for just a few weeks, how are you finding Condatis?

-It’s all really good, my colleagues are extremely welcoming, and everyone is really nice.
+It’s all really good; my colleagues are extremely welcoming, and everyone is really nice.
 I think it’s been great for me because I’ve felt like a valued member of the team as soon as I joined.
 Everyone’s opinions are taken into consideration.
 I really feel like I’m part of a proper team.
 In terms of getting set up with resources and software, I thought it would be slightly challenging being remote, but everything seemed to go swimmingly.
 Resources were in place for me to get started and feel comfortable.
-Apart from the odd user mistake of forgetting to unmute, and forgetting to plug something in, it’s been perfect!
+Apart from the odd user mistake of forgetting to unmute and forgetting to plug something in, it’s been perfect!

 How have you found the transition from university to a graduate role?

 It’s been good.
 With most changes, it’s just been a matter of adapting to everything.
 Meetings were a big change for me, but I’m getting used to them now.
-I think as well as that, having more of a focus has also been an extremely pleasant change.
+I think, as well as that, having more of a focus has also been an extremely pleasant change.
 Rather than learning everything and anything, we are working towards developing a product and providing a service here, working as part of a market.
 It’s a really nice feeling when this all comes together to provide clients with their requirements.

 From a more personal perspective, I enjoy the room for learning and development.
 There’s a real sense of freedom, with the opportunity to explore what I want to learn without the pressure of having to learn!
 You know what it’s like… I might be on my way to play a game, but if someone tells me to play that game, I probably won’t do it!